anilnairxyz/techtonic/docs/blog/posts/Regression.md

 ## Categorical classification ##

 **Multinomial logistic regression** is an extension of logistic regression to cover categorical classifications.
-For $k$ classes the model computes the linear decision boundary (logit) for each class
+For $K$ classes the model computes the linear decision boundary (logit) for each class

 $$
 z_k ​= \beta_{0,k}​+\beta_{1,k​}x_1​+\beta_{2,k}​x_2​+\dots+\beta_{n,k}​x_n​